Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/packagers/asset-packager/index.md

 or just a developer looking to get set up with some local content and want some but _not all_ of the DAM.

+Helps a business user:
+* Migrate content easily between environments
+  * Content release from UAT to Production
+  * Content sync from Production to a lower environment

 # How to Use